aaronaftab/mirage/README.md

 - Face Remix: see yourself and your loved ones in famous paintings
 - Local Remix: see your local cityscape or natural scenery illustrated in different styles
-- Free Prompt: create your own AI images
+- Freestyle: create your own AI images
-- Upload: upload any image
+- Direct Upload: upload any image

 This Github repo will show you how to make a working prototype that can be controlled by your computer but will require you to bring your own API key/images for models you want to use (and set up all the hardware/software, of course).
 So if you prefer to skip all that, you can [buy it here](https://themirageframe.com/).
 Otherwise, let's get started!